teambit/docs/docs/bit-components/overview.md

 ---

-## Components are Modules
+## Local Component Module

-Bit components complement, and compiled to JavaScript (ES2015) modules.
 For each component Bit creates a module in `node_modules` for other components to use.

 <div style={{textAlign: 'center'}}>
     <img src="/img/module-link.png" width="240" alt="module link" />